Tips for finding new business partners and customers once tourism recovers

 For example: long haul specialists selling European destinations instead of Asia or Africa or inbound tour operators selling to domestic tourists instead of international ones.

 A good way to check which destinations EU travellers can travel to outside of Europe, is to keep your eye on the EU’s list of ‘safe’ countries that can now travel into the EU.
 It sounds a bit back-to-front, but these countries may see their travel restrictions lifted first.
-Tunisia is a good example, both Germany and the UK already allow travel there.

 2. Keep track of your suppliers and partners and review your tour offering